intel-secl/authservice/doc/LLD.md

 ### POST `/aas/token`
 Retrieve a token with supplied user credentials.
 Return a map of roles assiociated with the user as well optional scope that contains contextual information pertaining to the user-role mapping.

-- Authorization: `HTTP Basic Authentication`
+- Authorization: NONE (username and password in POST body)
 - Content-Type: `application/json`
 - Accept: `application/jwt`